Parliament Acts 1911 and 1949: Background

+There had been an overwhelming Conservative–Liberal Unionist majority in the Lords since the Liberal split in 1886.
+With the Liberal Party attempting to push through significant welfare reforms with considerable popular support, problems seemed certain to arise in the relationship between the houses.
+Between 1906 and 1909, several important measures were considerably watered down or rejected outright: for example, Augustine Birrell introduced the Education Bill 1906, which was intended to address nonconformist grievances arising from the Education Act 1902, but it was amended by the Lords to such an extent that it effectively became a different bill, whereupon the Commons dropped it.
+This led to a resolution in the House of Commons on 26 June 1907, put forward by Liberal Prime Minister Henry Campbell-Bannerman, declaring that the Lords' power ought to be curtailed.
+In 1909, hoping to force an election, the Lords rejected the financial bill based on the government budget (the "People's Budget") put forward by David Lloyd George, by 350 votes to 75.
+This action, according to the Commons, was "a breach of the constitution and a usurpation of the rights of the Commons".
+The Lords suggested that the Commons demonstrate at the polls the veracity of its claim that the bill represented the will of the people.
+The Liberal government sought to do so through the January 1910 general election.
+Liberal representation in the House of Commons fell steeply, but the party retained a majority with the help of a significant number of Irish Parliamentary Party (IPP) and Labour MPs.
+The IPP saw the continued power of the Lords as detrimental to the prospect of securing Irish Home Rule.
+Following the election, the Lords relented on the budget (which had been reintroduced by the government), and it passed the Lords on 28 April, a day after the Commons vote.

-The 1911 Act was a reaction to the clash between the Liberal government and the House of Lords, culminating in the so-called "People's Budget" of 1909.
+The 1911 act was a reaction to the clash between the Liberal government and the House of Lords, culminating in the so-called "People's Budget" of 1909.
 In this Budget, the Chancellor of the Exchequer David Lloyd George proposed the introduction of a land tax based on the ideas of the American tax reformer Henry George.
 This new tax would have had a major effect on large landowners, and was opposed by the Conservative opposition, many of whom were large landowners themselves.
 The Conservatives believed that money should be raised through the introduction of tariffs on imports, which they claimed would help British industry.
 Contrary to British constitutional convention, the Conservatives used their large majority in the Lords to vote down the Budget.
 The Liberals made reducing the power of the Lords an important issue of the January 1910 general election.